One of your most important—and perhaps daunting—responsibilities is to identify and secure an internship position. Here’s how to start:

 - List of SRU-wide active/approved internship sites, available from Dr. Schnupp.

-- Career Services website search engine (College Central).
+- Career Education & Development website search engine (College Central).

 - Suggestions from your adviser or individual faculty members.